clarehchao/ImageBasedDosimetryTool/README.md

 ## ImageBasedDosimetryTool
 A Python Software toolkit to evaluate image-based dosimetry for targeted radionuclide therapy

-##### The toolkit performs the following functions:

-1. Segment the patient CT images into user-defined organ and tumor contoured manually or automatically
-2. Convert the segmented CT image into Geant4 input files for [Monte Carlo dosimetry evaluation](https://github.com/clarehchao/VoxelizedHumanDoseMultiSDv1)
-3. Process the Monte-Carlo simualtion output files to compute the dose factors for a given patient (S-values and etc.)
-4. For each source organ, quantify the time activy curve from the PET images and estimate the residence time

 ##### Some key words to define:

 - Source organ: the organ where radioactivity originates from (SPECT/PET nuclear imaging: the image regions that uptake the injected radiopharmaceutical)